imbo/imbo/docs/develop/event_listeners.rst

 Below you will find examples on the approaches mentioned above.

 .. note::
-    Information regarding how to **attach** the event listeners to Imbo is available in the :ref:`event listener configuration <configuration-event-listeners>` section.
+    Information regarding how to **attach** the event listeners to Imbo is available in the :ref:`event listener configuration <event-listeners-configuration>` section.

 Implement the ``Imbo\EventListener\ListenerInterface`` interface
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++